What Is a Resume?

-The length of a resume depends on the candidate’s work experience and the amount of achievements they have had in their past.
+The length of a resume depends on the candidate’s work experience and the number of achievements they have had in their past.
 It grows with time, nevertheless, the document should not be overloaded with information.
 A candidate with three years of work experience can use a one-page resume, while a candidate with six years of experience can go for two pages.
 An extensive resume should not be longer than two or three pages at maximum, since there is always a possibility that the prospective employer just won’t finish reading it and move on to the next one.

 What Skills Should I List On My Resume?

 Listing skills on a resume is quite easy, nevertheless, some candidates are confused with which exact skills are worth listing.
-There are two types of skills, hard skills and soft skills.
+There are two types of skills, hard skills, and soft skills.
 Hard skills are mostly technical skills, while soft skills are skills connected with interpersonal interactions and individuality.
-Before deciding which skills to mention on their resume, a candidate should research which of their skills are most in demand in the industry where they want to work.
+Before deciding which skills to mention on their resume, a candidate should research which of their skills are most in-demand in the industry where they want to work.
 After that, they should evaluate their skills for a resume and choose which ones to state as their strong suits.

 Regardless of which skills the candidate will focus on, they should always be honest with their prospective employer.
 Listing skills that the candidate does not actually acquire can lead to bad consequences and can be easily revealed.